MustafaK99/Travelling-Salesman-Problem/README.md

 ### What this project is about

-The travelling salesman problem is a well-documented Combinatorial optimization Problem that exists within the interseciton of theoretical Computer Science and Mathematics for a further description please watch this video explaining more
+The travelling salesman problem is a well-documented Combinatorial optimization problem that exists within the intersection of theoretical Computer Science and Mathematics for a further description please watch this video explaining more

 ```